 The English do a lot of things very well indeed.
-Street fashion, rock music, cheesemaking, beer… all of these things and much more have impressed and shaped the world for generations.
-However, one thing which continental Europeans always loved ribbing their British neighbours about was the quality of their wines.
+Street fashion, rock music, cheesemaking, beer… all of these things and much more have impressed and shaped the world for generations...but what about wine?

 The English do a lot of things very well indeed.
 Street fashion, rock music, cheesemaking, beer… all of these things and much more have impressed and shaped the world for generations.